CurveDocs/curve-docs/docs/lending/contracts/oracle.md

                             price_oracle, name, min_borrow_rate, max_borrow_rate)
     ```

-Additionally, the price [oracle contracts on Arbitrum](#arbitrum) take the status of the sequencer into consideration.
+Additionally, the price [oracle contracts on :logos-arbitrum: Arbitrum](#arbitrum) take the status of the sequencer into consideration.